fusioncharts/dev_centre_docs/getting-started/angular/angularjs/configure-your-chart-using-angularjs.md

 ---
-title: Configuring your Chart using AngularJS | FusionCharts
+title: Configuring your Chart Using AngularJS | FusionCharts
 description: This article focuses on different type of configurations possible using AngularJS.
 heading: Configuring your Chart using AngularJS
 chartPresent: true